7 Soothing Zen Bathroom Design Ideas To Achieve Relaxation And Tranquility

 Another popular Zen inspiration has to sound.
 You can pick whatever you like, but the most Zen thing to do is to put on meditation music or ambient sounds.
 You can find other playlists, such as whale songs, birds chirping, jungle noise, white noise and so on.
 You can even make your own playlist of your preferred music, but make sure that all the songs have a soothing and calming effect.

-If you are an avid listener of rap music, maybe skip on your favourite jams and leave them for when in traffic jams.
+If you are an avid listener of rap music, maybe skip on your favorite jams and leave them for when in traffic jams.
 Zen should be about peace and quiet and feeling calm.
-And if you have noisy neighbours that like to disrupt your days, invest in some water-resistant headphones to be able to fully enjoy your time in the bathtub, away from all the noise and all the stress.
+And if you have noisy neighbors that like to disrupt your days, invest in some water-resistant headphones to be able to fully enjoy your time in the bathtub, away from all the noise and all the stress.
 Not quite so Zen, but you can even pour yourself a glass of wine to further relax and unwind after a long day.

 Achieving relaxation should not be so difficult in your own space.
 Even if you do not live alone, ask your partner or housemates to be respectful of the time you need to spend alone, to relax and get rid of the stress.
 We hope that these tips helped you achieve your goal and that you have the inspiration and will to decorate your space according to Zen.